openSUSE/news-o-o/_posts/2011-09-17-opensuse-weekly-news-193-is-out-with-conference-libre-office-3-4-and-next-nepomuk.markdown

       for the way to Zentrifuge.

 Today there are many interesting presentations about community tools and about new
       technologies in Linux.
-We started from Lydia's awesome presentation about â€œSocial skills for geeksâ€.
-After that we attended the presentation of Mr. Vogelsang, Hendrik about â€œHow to contribute to the openSUSE Wikiâ€ which was very interesting and we all were there get informed on our next community target ;).
+We started from Lydia's awesome presentation about “Social skills for geeks”.
+After that we attended the presentation of Mr. Vogelsang, Hendrik about “How to contribute to the openSUSE Wiki” which was very interesting and we all were there get informed on our next community target ;).
 Also, we attended at the main hall the presentation of an important member of SUSE and openSUSE Mr. Milller Michael who told us about his experience with SUSE and openSUSE.
-After we ate, talked with people and rest ourselves we attended the conversation about â€œPlaying with Geeko: Contribution can be funâ€ by Koudaras, Kostas and Gupta, Manu where they presented to the community why and how we can contribute at the project.
+After we ate, talked with people and rest ourselves we attended the conversation about “Playing with Geeko: Contribution can be fun” by Koudaras, Kostas and Gupta, Manu where they presented to the community why and how we can contribute at the project.

-â€
+”

-â€œ
+“

 [Andreas Jaeger: openSUSE Conference 2011 is over - Photos uploaded](http://jaegerandi.blogspot.com/2011/09/opensuse-conference-2011-is-over-photos.html)